xa0412/tp/docs/UserGuide.md

 ### 11. Automatic Courses Archival

-At the end of each semester, NUSMeet will automatically update all entries in your contact book.
-A friend's current courses will be cleared and moved to the "Previous Courses" section.
-This saves you time and effort, as you no longer need to manually update each contact.
+NUSMeet uses the system date to perform automatic courses archival at the end of each academic semester.
+When a new semester begins, any courses your friends were taking in the previous semester will be automatically moved to their "Previous Courses" section, and their current courses list will be cleared.
+This saves you time and effort as you no longer need to manually update each contact.

+**Important notes:**
+- The archival is based on your computer's system date and occurs when you start the application.
+- You don't need to manually update each contact's courses - the system handles it for you!
+- Make sure your computer's system date is accurate to ensure this feature works correctly.

 ### 12. Features Coming Soon!